McNamara84/elmo/README.md

   - If you're using an all-in-one solutions such as XAMPP or WampServer, you can start Apache directly from the XAMPP or WampServer control panel.
   - Alternatively, you can manually start Apache by navigating to the `bin` directory of Apache (e.g., `C:\xampp\apache\bin`) and running `httpd.exe`.
   #### 3. Creating an empty SQL database
-  - Using phpMyAdmin: If you're using XAMPP or WampServer, phpMyAdmin is already installed.You can access it by going to `http://localhost/phpmyadmin` in your browser.
+  - Using phpMyAdmin: If you're using XAMPP or WampServer, phpMyAdmin is already installed.
+You can access it by going to `http://localhost/phpmyadmin` in your browser.
   - Create a new database and remember the name of it, as you'll need it later in the next step.
   - Alternatively, using the Windows PowerShell:
     - Start MySQL in the Shell while being in your SQL directory: `mysql -u root -p`